-- 2.5 Last year, we decided to maintain the factors at the 2020/21 rate and indicated that we intended these to further maintain them into Gas Year 22/23.
-We indicated that we intended to carry out a review with a view to amending the factors for Gas Year 23/24.
+- 2.5 Following last year's consultation document, we decided to maintain the factors for 23/24 at the 22/23 rate.
+As part of last year's consultation, we also carried out a review with a view to amending the factors for 24/25.
 We indicated that the review would: - a) Consider how to better reflect the actual seasonality of flow and to reduce the volatility caused by daily capacity variances in the winter period. - Evaluate if the increased volatility which accompanies high seasonal factors in winter is outweighed by the benefits of encouraging suppliers to choose to book capacity in the summer. - c) Consider if the seasonal factors have been effective in encouraging shippers to make more use of the network in the summer and shift demand away from the winter peak? - d) Ensure that any revised factors continue to provide a balance between facilitating short-term gas trade and providing long-term signals for efficient investment in the transmission system

-- e) Assess any impact on the use of capacity products as a result of the expiry of the Initial Entitlement of Entry Capacity. - f) Recognise that Respondents in previous years requested that proposed changes should allow sufficient time to prepare ahead of the tariff calculations.
+- e) Assess any impact on the use of capacity products as a result of the expiry of the Initial Entitlement of Entry Capacity. - f) Recognise that Respondents in previous years requested that proposed changes should allow sufficient time to prepare ahead of the tariff calculations. - g) Continue engagement with CRU around maintaining alignment with Rol. - 2.6 The responses received from last year's consultation strongly disagreed with our proposal to smooth seasonal multipliers.
+As a result, we now propose to maintain the existing seasonal multiplier factors.